Getting started with the .NET API

 1. Overview

-This article demonstrates how to use the Dundas BI .NET API in a new or existing Visual Studio project.
+This article demonstrates how to use the .NET API with Dundas BI or Logi Symphony's Managed Dashboards & Reports in a new or existing Visual Studio project.

 2. Prerequisites

-• A version of Microsoft .NET compatible with your version of Dundas BI.
+• A version of Microsoft .NET compatible with your version of the application.

 • This article describes using Visual Studio as your IDE.

-Dundas BI version 9 and below installed on Windows use the .NET Framework, while version 10 and higher and all other platforms use .NET Core, now also known as simply .NET.
-For more details, check the system requirements for your version of Dundas BI.
+Version 9 and below installed on Windows use the .NET Framework, while version 10 and higher and all other platforms use .NET Core, now also known as simply .NET.
+For more details, check the system requirements for your version of the application.

 3. Setup